-- The liabilities and deferred inflows of resources of the Charter School exceeded assets and deferred outflows of resources at the close of the most recent fiscal year by \$1,047,769. - A deficit of \$1,057,812 (unrestricted net position) exists mainly due to the outstanding long-term pension liability related to the TRA and PERA defined contribution benefit plans. - The Charter School's total net position decreased \$290,421 during the year as a result of expenditures in excess of revenues mainly due to the increase in long-term pension liabilities and related expenses in accordance with GASB Statement No. 68. - As of the close of the current fiscal year, the Charter School's governmental funds reported a total ending fund balance of \$45,460, an increase of \$33,164 in comparison with the prior year ending fund balance of \$12,296.
+- The liabilities and deferred inflows of resources of the Charter School exceeded assets and deferred outflows of resources at the close of the most recent fiscal year by \$892,669. - A deficit of \$897,585 (unrestricted net position) exists mainly due to the outstanding long-term pension liability related to the TRA and PERA defined contribution benefit plans. - The Charter School's total net position increased \$155,100, mainly due to a change in PERA and TRA pension assumptions leading to a negative pension expense. - As of the close of the current fiscal year, the Charter School's governmental funds reported a total ending fund balance of negative \$3,500, a decrease of \$48,960 in comparison with the prior year ending fund balance of \$45,460.